 Rugen however is portrayed as a relentless sadist who enjoys torturing his victims as seen when he actually tortures the main character Westley to death.
 Apparently during the torture scenes Christopher Guest who played the Count got so carried away he actually injured Cary Elwes who plays Westley in real life.

 Rugen also gets a very memorable death scene where he is killed by Inigo Montoya whose father he had butchered as well.
-The fact that Rugen is such a loathsome villain just makes it all the more fun that he gets such an undignified death.

 5/Queen Bavmorda/ Willow